tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows-in-place-upgrade.md

 We recommend that you create a snapshot of your operating system disk and any data disks before starting the in-place upgrade process.
 This enables you to revert to the previous state of the VM if anything fails during the in-place upgrade process.
 To create a snapshot on each disk, follow these steps to [create a snapshot of a disk](./snapshot-copy-managed-disk.md).

+> [!NOTE]
+> During the upgrade process, the upgrade media disk is only created in the `en-US` language.
+Currently, no other languages or editions are supported.
+To avoid errors caused by previously using a different language ISO to install the OS, you can set the system language to `en-US` or change the system locale to `English (United States)` in Control Panel.

 ## Create upgrade media disk